How to organise a festival

 Limit your risks

 If you organise an event, there will be risks.
-You can limit these risks by choosing a legal structure that is suitable for your situation.
+You can limit these risks by choosing a that is suitable for your situation.
 For example, a sole proprietorship, general partnership (vof), private limited company (bv), or foundation.

 You can also insure risks.
-A business liability insurance covers the damage that you cause others.
+A business covers the damage that you cause others.
 Bear in mind that the liability of your business is not covered by your personal liability insurance.
 You can also take out a legal expenses’ insurance for professional legal support for a business dispute, for instance.

 And do not forget to draw up general terms and conditions.
 General terms and conditions are the rules that apply to you as well as the festival goers.